Tropical Fukaya Algebras: Proof of convergence for breaking maps

-.1in {\sc Step 8} : {\em Uniqueness of the limit.}\\ The limit of the domain curves is unique up to reparametrization, because the limit is a stable curve.
+.1in \textsc{Step 6} : \em{Uniqueness of the limit.}\\ The limit of the domain curves is unique up to reparametrization, because the limit is a stable curve.
 The identifications between subsets of $C^\nu$ to the limit curve are unique in the following sense (see Remark \ref{rem:uniqueid}) : The neck regions in $C^\nu$ are parametrized in a unique way, and the difference between any two choices of identifications of the complement of the neck in $C^\nu$ to $C$ converge uniformly to identity as $\nu \to \infty$.
-For every vertex $v \in \Ver(\Gamma)$, the polytope $P(v)$ in the limit map is uniquely determined by Lemma \ref{lem:hcp}.
+Let $\Gamma$ be the combinatorial type of the limit curve $C$.
+For every vertex $v \in \Ver(\Gamma)$, the polytope $P(v)$ in the limit map is uniquely determined as follows: Suppose there is a translation sequence $\{t_\nu'(v) \in P'(v)^\dual : v \in \Ver(\Gamma)\}_\nu$ for which Gromov convergence holds.
+Then the property

+of a translation sequence implies, by Lemma \ref{lem:hcp}, that the maps $u_{\nu,v}$ horizontally converge in $P'(v)$.
+However, $P'(v)=P(v)$ because the polytope of horizontal convergence is unique by Lemma \ref{lem:cptconv}.